 What is a CDL in Oregon?

-The Oregon Division of Motor Vehicles (DMV) requires a CDL for operation of vehicles weighing 26,001 lbs. or more, vehicles carrying 16 passengers or more including the driver, or vehicles used to transport hazardous materials.
+The Oregon Driver and Motor Vehicle Services Division (DMV) requires a CDL for operation of vehicles weighing 26,001 lbs. or more, vehicles carrying 16 passengers or more including the driver, or vehicles used to transport hazardous materials.

 Are there any exceptions for farm vehicles, police or other emergency personnel, or others?